-The greatest player to ever skate in the National Hockey League added to his remarkable personal record book three times, with three different teams, on this date.
+The greatest player to ever skate in the National Hockey League added to his remarkable personal record book three times with three different teams on this date.
 Oct.
 26 has been a good day for numerous Hockey Hall of Famers and has seen plenty of memories in Buffalo, as well.
 So, let’s take our daily journey back in time to relive all the best moments in NHL history.

 Gretzky Sets the Bar Even Higher